charlenetolentino/mattsnotes/301-main/reading301-01.md

         <li> 	Encapsulated - Does not expose internal process while executing code</li>
         <li>	Independent - Components are designed to have few dependencies on others </li>
       </ol>
-  1. What are the advantages of using component-based architecture?
+  1. Who are the advantages of using component-based architecture?
       <ol>
         <li>	Ease of Deployment – When new or more refined versions become more available, they are easily implemented</li>
         <li>	Reduced cost – Using third-party components makes your overall cost lower on development and maintenance</li>